+eNOI Submission ID:

+Owner/Operator Name:

-eNOI Submission ID: Owner/Operator Name: Certification Statement - SWPPP Preparer hereby certify that the Stormwater Pollution Prevention Plan (SWPPP) has been prepared in accordance with the requirements of GP-0-25-001.
+Certification Statement - SWPPP Preparer

+I hereby certify that the Stormwater Pollution Prevention Plan (SWPPP) has been prepared in accordance with the requirements of GP-0-25-001.
 I certify under penalty of law that the SWPPP and all attachments were prepared under my direction or supervision in accordance with a system designed to assure that qualified personnel properly gather and evaluate the information submitted.
-Based on my inquiry of the person or persons who manage the system, or those persons directly responsible for and belief, true, accurate, and cor nplete.
-I a mation, ir submitted is, to the best of my knowledge am aware that there are significant ncluding the possibility of fine and SWPPP Preparer First Name MI SWPPP Preparer Last Name Signature Date
+Based on my inquiry of the person or persons who manage the system, or those persons directly responsible for gathering the information, the information submitted is, to the best of my knowledge and belief, true, accurate, and complete.
+I am aware that there are significant penalties for submitting false information, including the possibility of fine and imprisonment for knowing violations.

+SWPPP Preparer First Name MI

+SWPPP Preparer Last Name